 To learn more about headphone amplifiers, check out my article What Is A Headphone Amplifier & Are Headphone Amps Worth It?

-The step that is unique to the electrostatic headphone amplifier is the step-up stage that cranks up the voltage of the audio signal to properly charge the stator plates.
-As mentioned previously, the voltage of the signal that is sent to the electrostatic driver is magnitudes greater than the voltage sent to “regular” headphone drivers.
+The step that is unique to the electrostatic headphone amplifier is the step-up stage that cranks up the voltage of the audio signal to charge the stator plates properly.
+As mentioned previously, the voltage of the signal sent to the electrostatic driver is magnitudes greater than the voltage sent to “regular” headphone drivers.

 This step-up stage has historically been done with a step-up transformer.
 Some designs can do away with the transformer and replace it with a transformerless transistor-based active circuit.

 We'll use the step-up transformer to explain the step-up stage.
 A simplified diagram of a step-up transformer is presented below:

 The transformer is a passive component with the same working principle governing the drivers of “normal” moving-coil dynamic headphones.
 That working principle is electromagnetism.

 We'll go through transformers briefly here.